giorgosgrv3/compSec7/README.md

 To run the assignment, you will need to open the assignment prompt, and execute all parts as mentioned in the pdf.
 The files provided right here are:
 - The part 2 custom pcap, with the 18 custom packets.
+- The python code that generated the above.
 - The part 4 local rules file for Snort.
 - The report for the assignment, crafted as instructed in the prompt